wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 	- ### ExpressRoute
 		- With ExpressRoute, you can connect to Azure servers without passing over the public Internet, just with a dedicated connection which is private. #InMyOwnWords
 		-
+	- ### Summary
+		- A Vritual Network is a fundamental part of Azure.
+All services are connected to a VNet.
+Includes an IP address range and subnets.
+Belongs to a single region and a single subscription.
+		- A Load Balancer solves the problem of where to send traffic on a group of VMs running the same application.
+Based on IP address and port number.
+		- A VPN Gateway connects your Azure infrastructure with your on-premises network.
+It is a specific type of virtual network gateway and is a secure way to connect your hybrid cloud solution.
+		- An Application Gateway is similar to a load balancer but can distribute incoming traffic based on HTTP request properties, such as URL and headers.
+		- An ExpressRoute connection is between your on-premises infrastructure and directly to Azure.
+		- A Content Delivery Network stores a cached version of your application on edge nodes, which are servers close to the users.
+Your application will load faster and less traffic will hit your main server.
+When content changes, cache will be invalidated.
+		-
+	-
 		-
 			-
 	-